xavidop/dialogflow-cx-cli/docs/docs/cmd/cxcli_entity-type_delete.md

 ```
   -a, --agent-name string    Dialogflow CX Agent Name
-  -f, --force                Optional.
+  -f, --force string         Optional.
 Forces to delete the Entity type.
-NOTE: it will delete all any references to the entity type
+NOTE: it will delete all any references to the entity type.
+Possible values: true or false
   -h, --help                 help for delete
   -l, --location-id string   Dialogflow CX Location ID of the Project
   -p, --project-id string    Dialogflow CX Project ID